 All workers who are employees of the University on our snapshot date must be included in our headcount, and in our gender pay gap calculations.
-This includes employees who were new recruits on the snapshot date.
+This includes employees who were new recruits on the snapshot date, and also employees who left the organisation after the snapshot date.
 Employees who left prior to the snapshot date are excluded from the Report.